CallMeKFC/Data-Packs/README.md

 # Data-Packs
 This repository contains all of CallMeKFC's public data packs.

 You can download them, and play with them all you want.
+Please note that these packs should ONLY be used in 1.16-1.17.1.

 To learn what the packs do visit my wiki page: [https://github.com/CallMeKFC/Data-Packs/wiki/Explaining-The-Data-Packs](url)